ntabucejo/disney-plus/README.md

 # [Disney+ Clone](https://disneyplus-ntabucejo.vercel.app/)

 ### Description
-A fully interactive and responsive one to one multi-page disney+ clone web application build by Nikko Abucejo.
+Software, structures and practices on this disney+ clone is 100% created and maintained by Nikko Abucejo.
+Any information/data is provided by TMDB API.
+Authentication is only stored on the client's browser and will never store any user information in the database.
+Everything on this project is for learning purposes only.
+Feel free to copy/clone/fork the repository.
+Any feedback is appreciated!

 ### Technologies Used
 * [React.js](https://beta.reactjs.org/)